jkitay/RepData_PeerAssessment1/PA1_template.md

 * The imputed data median is 1.0766189\times 10^{4}
 * The difference between the non-imputed mean and imputed mean is -176.4948964
 * The difference between the non-imputed mean and imputed mean is 1.1886792
 * The difference between total number of steps between imputed and non-imputed data is 7.5363321\times 10^{4}.
-Thus, there were 7.5363321\times 10^{4} more steps in the imputed data.
+As such, there were 7.5363321\times 10^{4} more steps in the imputed data.

 ## Are there differences in activity patterns between weekdays and weekends?